What to Expect During the Home Appraisal Process in California

 Option How It Works Best When

-Renegotiate the price Seller reduces the purchase price to match or approach the appraised value Seller is motivated, market has softened, or the gap is significant
+Renegotiate the price Seller reduces the purchase price to match or approach the appraised value Seller is motivated, market has softened, or the gap is more than $50,000

-Buyer covers the gap Buyer pays the difference between appraised value and purchase price in additional cash Buyer has reserves, market is competitive, seller won't budge
+Buyer covers the gap Buyer pays the difference between appraised value and purchase price in additional cash out of pocket Buyer has reserves, the market is competitive, and the seller will not reduce

-Reconsideration of value (ROV) Agent submits additional comparable sales data to the appraiser requesting a review Strong recent comps exist that the appraiser missed or weighted incorrectly
+Reconsideration of Value (ROV) Agent submits additional comparable closed sales to the appraiser with a formal request to review the valuation Strong recent comps exist that the appraiser missed, weighted incorrectly, or was unaware of

-Second appraisal Lender orders a second opinion if the first appears to have significant errors First appraisal appears methodologically flawed — not just unfavorable
+Second appraisal Lender orders a second opinion if the first appears to contain significant methodological errors First appraisal is demonstrably flawed -- not simply unfavorable -- with documentation to support the challenge

 Frequently Asked Questions About Home Appraisals in California